Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Empirical Evidence: Double Descent in Practice

 \subsection{Evaluation Metrics}

 We evaluate both generalization and OOD detection using multiple metrics: \begin{itemize} \item \textbf{Generalization}: We report the test accuracy for in-distribution (ID) classification tasks. \item \textbf{OOD Detection}: We measure OOD detection performance using the area under the receiver operating characteristic curve (\texttt{AUC}), which is threshold-free and widely adopted in OOD detection research.
-A higher \texttt{AUC} indicates better performance. \item \textbf{Neural Collapse}: We report NC metrics, where lower values imply better performance in terms of both generalization and OOD detection. \end{itemize}
+A higher \texttt{AUC} indicates better performance. \item \textbf{Neural Collapse}: We report NC metrics, which, as noted in \citet{ammar2024neco,haas2023linking,zhao2023dual}, are associated with certain aspects of OOD detection. \end{itemize}